iotalambda/iotalambda.github.io/posts/20251201-Env-Vars-in-Claude-Code-Sub-Agent-Chain.md

 The sub-agent won't see `MYSTERY=42`.
 Sub-agents are separate processes — when Claude Code spawns one, it creates a new instance with a fresh environment.
 Variables set in the parent exist only in that parent's memory space and don't propagate to children created later.

 This creates friction in agent orchestration.
-Without variable inheritance, passing context and parameters to sub-agents requires either including them in downstream prompts or adding instructions to sub-agent workflows — both of which waste inference time and tokens.
+Without variable inheritance, passing context and parameters to sub-agents requires either including them in downstream prompts or adding instructions to sub-agent workflows — both of which **waste inference time and tokens**.

 ## The Solution: A File-Based Environment Stack